antonidag/myblog/content/en/posts/benchmark-for-each/index.md

 ![For each with Filter Array workflow](For_each.png)

-__Filter Action__ with For Each uses the Filter Array before looping over the elements with a For Each action:
+__Filter Array__ uses the Filter Array before looping over the elements with a For Each action:

 ![For each with Filter Array workflow](For_each_with_FilterArray.png)